ElephantPretty/ElephantPretty/README.md

 - 👀 I’m interested in python,java,c languages such as.
 - 🌱 I’m currently learning flask.
 - 💞️ I’m looking to collaborate on ...
-- 📫 If you would like to contact me, please send an emial to 104099455@qq.com.I'll be happy to discuss things with you.
+- 📫 If you would like to contact me, please send an emial to 104099455@qq.com.
+- I'll be happy to discuss things with you.

 <!---
 ElephantPretty/ElephantPretty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.